fontforge/fontforge.github.io/en-US/downloads/gnulinux.md

 ...or, if you've already given as much as this release of FontForge is worth to you, no worries.

-All we ask is that you subscribe to the FontForge announcement list.
-If you don't want to hear about new FontForge releases, you can simply ignore the confirmation e-mail.
+All we ask is that you subscribe to the FontForge announcement list so that we can keep you in the loop and using the latest version of the software.
+If you don't want to hear about new FontForge releases, you can simply ignore the subscription confirmation e-mail.
 If you're already signed up, just resubmit with the same address.

 <div id="emls_box">
 <form id="emls_vform" style="display: inline;" name="emls_vform" onsubmit="subscribeClicked()">